Refugium Peccatorum Madonna (Crosio)

 Refugium Peccatorum Madonna or the Refuge of Sinners Madonna is a painting by the Italian artist Luigi Crosio.
 It was painted in 1898.

 Crosio originally painted the Madonna for the Kuenzil Brothers in Switzerland.
+The painting depicts the Virgin Mary carrying Jesus as a child.
 In 1964 the Swiss province of the Schoenstatt Sisters purchased the original painting.
 It was then also called the Mother Thrice Admirable Madonna.